 A consumer prefers sweet corn ears that are free from insects and damage.
 Growers must implement spraying regimens that will control insect populations before they reach their peaks during the growing season.
-A Mist Sprayer will allow a grower to reach into the center rows of their sweet corn blocks with uniform spray patters that produce results.
-Sweet corn block sizes need to be planned around the Mist Sprayer model that is purchased.
+A mist sprayer will allow a grower to reach into the center rows of their sweet corn blocks with uniform spray patterns that produce results.
+Sweet corn block sizes need to be planned around the mist sprayer model that is purchased.

-A1 Mist Sprayers high and low volume mist sprayers create smaller mist size particles in a 0-140′ air stream that stays low to the ground for the best control and uniform coverage; Over, Under, and Around plant foliage.
-Spray your corn directly and spray roadside ditches, waterways, fencerows, field perimeters, and hard to reach areas using 1/10th the water and less chemical!
+A1 Mist Sprayers high and low volume sprayers create smaller, mist size particles in a 0-140′ air stream that stays low to the ground for the best control and uniform coverage, over, under and around plant foliage.
+Spray your corn directly and spray roadside ditches, waterways, fencerows, field perimeters and hard to reach areas using 1/10th the water and less chemical!

 More production. more profit.